Skip to main content

 Claiming asylum is a choice

 Not true.
-A young person we work through the Guardians campaign says it best:
+A young person we worked with through our previous campaign on guardianship says it best:

 'People will never choose to leave their family, childhood home and friends to come here and struggle.
 They have to do this because they want a safe life.
 When you have to flee your home, you want to try to make things better for you and for your family.
 It is all a struggle and people will never understand unless they have gone through the same.
 The journey to leave your home is not easy - to come to another country, to learn everything again.’